2011 Hawaii Bowl

 The 2011 Sheraton Hawaii Bowl, the tenth edition of the game, was a post-season American college football bowl game, held on Christmas Eve 2011, at Aloha Stadium in Halawa, Hawaii as part of the 2011–12 NCAA Bowl season.
 It was telecast at 2:00 p.m.
 HT on ESPN and was sponsored by Sheraton Hotels and Resorts.

 The game featured the Nevada Wolf Pack from the Western Athletic Conference (WAC) versus the Southern Miss Golden Eagles from Conference USA (C-USA).
 Southern Miss defeated Nevada, 24–17.

 Teams

-The Wolf Pack has played twice previously in the Sheraton Hawai`i Bowl, defeating UCF in 2005 and losing to SMU in 2009.
-Southern Miss is making its 22nd appearance in a bowl game and its second trip to Hawai’i.
+The Wolf Pack has played twice previously in the Sheraton Hawaii Bowl, defeating UCF in 2005 and losing to SMU in 2009.
+Southern Miss is making its 22nd appearance in a bowl game and its second trip to Hawaiʻi.
 It defeated the host Rainbow Warriors 28–26 on October 15, 1977.

 Nevada

 The Wolf Pack finished second in the WAC conference with a 7–5 record.
 The team was led by seven players who earned All-WAC honors, including WAC Freshman of the Year quarterback Cody Fajardo who operated with Nevada's effective pistol offense (523 yards per game) and All-American defensive tackle Brett Roy.